AskiaADX/ADXStudio/app/workspace/readme.md

  * **tab** Tab object, with id/name/content/path etc...
  * **pane** Name of the pane where the tab is located

 ### workspace-change-tab-location

-The `workspace-send-tab` event is fire when a tab could be move to another tab.
+The `workspace-change-tab-location` event is fire when a tab could be move to another tab.

 It's fire with following arguments: